the largest land-sea-air battle in world history

 was then chosen, but on the fateful day cloud cover blocked the crews' visual identification, so the bomb was dropped on nearby

-had been the most Christian city in Japan.
+had been the most Christian city in all of Japan.

 was first visited by Jesuit missionary